If you’re looking for an easy way to pay off excess credit card debt without paying interest, a balance transfer is often a good idea.

 Best cards for a Capital One balance transfer

 The big difference between the Quicksilver card and the SavorOne card?
 How you earn rewards.
-The Quicksilver card is a flat-rate cash back card that earns an unlimited 1.5% cash back on every purchase.
-The SavorOne card is a bonus category cash back card that earns an unlimited 3% cash back on dining and entertainment, 2% cash back at grocery stores, and 1% cash back on all other purchases.
+The Quicksilver card is a flat-rate cash back card that earns an unlimited 1.5 percent cash back on every purchase.
+The SavorOne card is a bonus category cash back card that earns an unlimited 3 percent cash back on dining and entertainment, 2 percent cash back at grocery stores and 1 percent cash back on all other purchases.

 How to do a Capital One balance transfer online